alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-complete-guide.md

   * **Monitor** the request rate for key pages on your site, by looking for those pages in the Nginx request log.
   * **Set an alert** if request volume drops significantly.
 You'll probably want to use a running average to smooth out spikes in user activity; the smaller your site, the more volatile traffic will be.
 As a starting point, you might alert if the average request rate over the last 10 minutes, is 40% lower than the average over the preceeding 10 minutes.

-## A Note on Higher-Level Alerts & Duplication
+## A Note on Lower-Level Alerts & Duplication

 One of the side effects of our layered approach is that, when there is a problem at a lower level of the system, alerts may trigger at multiple levels.
 For example, if your hosting provider fails, that will trigger alerts at the system, process, and application level.
-But by monitoring every level, you'll be able to more quickly home in on problems.
+But by monitoring every level, you'll be able to more quickly hone in on problems.

 ## Digging in Deeper